tektoncd/pipeline/docs/additional-configs.md

   field contains metadata about resources used in the TaskRun/PipelineRun such as the source from where a remote Task/Pipeline definition was fetched.

-- `custom-task-version`: set this flag to "v1beta1" to have `PipelineRuns` create `CustomRuns` from Custom Tasks.
-Set it to "v1alpha1" to have `PipelineRuns` create the legacy alpha `Runs`.
-This may be needed if you are using legacy Custom Tasks that listen for `*v1alpha1.Run` instead of `*v1beta1.CustomRun`.
-For more information, see [Runs](runs.md) and [CustomRuns](customruns.md).
-  Flag defaults to "v1beta1".

 For example:

 ```yaml